 Signs of Giardia in Dogs

-Many dogs with Giardia have no symptoms, but if they do, the most common sign is diarrhea, which may come and go or be fatty in appearance.
+Many dogs with Giardia have no symptoms, but if they do, the most common sign is diarrhea, which may be pale and foul-smelling.
 Flatulence may also occur.
 Some dogs display general malaise, lethargy, and loss of appetite.
 Though less common, vomiting sometimes occurs with giardiasis.
 If left untreated, giardiasis can lead to weight loss, malnourishment, dehydration and more.
 If you notice these signs (or any other signs of illness) in your dog, contact your veterinarian.

 Diagnosing Giardia in Dogs